vaishnavi-paramathma/Dogster/README.md

 ![about](./app/assets/images/homepage-screenshot.jpg)

+####Gems and Libraries used in this project
+Active Storage
+> gem 'bcrypt'
+ gem 'rubocop'
+ ActiveStorage

 ##Project name - Dogster
 #####What is Dogster ?
  This is a application used for rehoming a pet in which user can login and post their dog and another user can see their post and connect with dog owner.